hexian000/neosocksd/API.md

 Run Lua code on another neosocksd.
 This function returns immediately.
 In case of failure, the invocation is lost.

+Tip: To implement message notification, please refer to `neosocksd.sendmsg` in `libruleset.lua`.

 ### neosocksd.stats